semanticdata/mabuya/README.md

 ## Acknowledgements and Attributions

-Zola Tale is based on [Tale-Zola](https://github.com/aaranxu/tale-zola), a port of the Jekyll theme [Tale](https://github.com/chesterhow/tale).
+Mabuya is a fork of [Tale](https://github.com/aaranxu/tale-zola), a port of the Jekyll theme [Tale](https://github.com/chesterhow/tale).

 The icons used are part of [UXWing](https://uxwing.com/license/)'s collection.